FoalTS/foal/docs/packages/ejs.md

 ## `MultipleEjsTemplatesService`

-It implements the `MultipleViewsService` interface.
+It implements the `IMultipleViews` interface.

 `admin-views.service.ts`
 ```typescript